harlan3/aquarius-dis-pdu/readme.md

 using PDU Logger.
 These are the steps to generate a database and playback a captured exercise.

-   1)  Use PDU logger to capture all simulation exercise PDUs cd aquarius-dis-pdu <br />
+   1)  Use PDU logger to capture all simulation exercise PDUs <br />
+       cd aquarius-dis-pdu <br />
        python config_DISv7.py <br />
        cd pdu-logger-eclipse-ws <br />